altwajre/hello-akka/resources/docs/02-general-concepts/05-actor-references-paths-and-addresses/README.md

 # What is an Actor Path?
 - Since actors are created in a strictly hierarchical fashion:
     - There exists a unique sequence of actor names.
-        - Given by recursively following the supervision links between child and parent down towards the root of the actor system.
+        - Given by recursively following the supervision links between child and parent down towards the root of the _Actor System_.
     - This sequence can be seen as enclosing folders in a file system, hence we adopted the name “path” to refer to it.
 - An actor path consists of:
-    - An anchor, which identifies the actor system.
+    - An anchor, which identifies the _Actor System_.
     - Followed by the concatenation of the path elements, from root guardian to the designated actor.
     - The path elements are the names of the traversed actors and are separated by slashes.